 In a flash I realized what was coming next and I poked Chili in the arm.
 “They’re going to kill the goat?!”
 I said in a frantic whisper.
 (Though I never asked, I assumed that the goat would be added to the Hadzabe’s herd, it was only then that I learned they didn’t have one).

 Turns out the goat was their lunch.
 “I can’t watch this Chili, ” I said, a bit freaked out and feeling like a silly American tourist.
 What they wanted made perfect sense but within two seconds of seeing the goat, I’d already named it.
 I couldn’t watch it die.

 Yes, I know, I’m a wimp.

-My visit had been extraordinary, and I didn’t see any point in prolonging the inevitable, or making my hosts wait.
-We said our goodbyes which consisted of a few waves and head nods, and we walked to our jeep, leaving my goat (their goat) to its sad fate.
+My visit had been extraordinary and I didn’t see any point in prolonging the inevitable or making my hosts wait.
+We said our goodbyes, which consisted of a few waves and head nod, leaving my goat (their goat) to its fate.

 For regular updates sign up for The Insatiable Traveler’s newsletter